-As far as known, there is no cure for this disorder of the cartilage.
+As far as we know, there is no cure for this disorder of the cartilage.
 Although the disorder is not life threatening, the pain that comes with it has a very negative effect on the quality of life.
-In some cases, reports of good result from treatments of pain, however this is for every patient different.
+In some cases, reports of good result from treatments of pain, however, this is different for every patient.
 A conclusive cure is not available.
 Some patients benefit from homeopathic therapies or aspirins.
 Others require more powerful drugs, injections and physiotherapy and in extreme cases even surgery is needed.
 You could live a long life in relative good health, but the disorder can stay for all that time and flare up more or less frequently.

 This may vary from person to person.
-With some people the disorder will disappear over time and never returns, others however, the disorder will follow them for the rest of their life.
-Often the pain is the beginning very sharp and intense, but over time the pain becomes less distressing.
+With some people the disorder will disappear over time and never returns.
+For others however, the disorder will follow them for the rest of their life.
+The pain is often very sharp and intense in the beginning, but becomes less distressing over time.

-Normally the ribs and the chest and the cartilage constant in motion as result of breathing.
+Normally the ribs, chest and the cartilage are constantly in motion as a result of breathing.
 The assumption is that the disorder is caused by a too wide expansion of the chest and the ribs as a result from strenuous activity or exercise, coughing or sneezing, punches on the chest, stress and anxiety.
 The pain is caused as the cartilage between ribs and sternum gets irritated and inflamed.

-In the begin phase of a Tietze attack the pain is extreme sharp.
-The pain can be felt near the sternum but also on other places near ribs.
+In the onset of a Tietze attack the pain is extremely sharp.
+The pain can be felt near the sternum but also on other places near the ribs.
 It feels like someone is sitting on your chest.
 It is so painful that you hardly can breathe or dare to breathe.
 There are cases known where people faint from the pain.
-No wonder that a patient has the feeling he is having a heart attack.
+No wonder that a patient has the feeling that he is having a heart attack.
 Later the pain subsides and a persistent nagging pain will stay for a while.
 Many patients also experience painful ribs.With Costochondritis the pain is mostly on the backside.
 More information on this matter can be found on the webpage pain.

 Rheumatism is an umbrella term for more than 100 chronic disorders of the joints, muscles and tendons.
 Typical symptoms are stiffness and pain caused by inflammations and/or exertion and limitations in daily activities.
 There are three groups of Rheumatism Rheumatoid Arthritis (AR): These are types of rheumatism where the body’s immune system is attacking the joints.
 This results in inflammation and thickening of the joint capsule.
 It also affects the underlying bone and cartilage.
 Osteoarthritis (OA): This is a type of joint disease that results from breakdown of joint cartilage and underlying bone.
 Fibromyalgia (FM): Is group of medical conditions of which one of the characteristics is chronic widespread pain in muscle tissue and other weak tissues.
 Tietze Syndrome and Costochondritis are related to Rheumatism

 When you have such painful symptoms it is advisable to contact a GP.
 But there is a simple test that you can do yourself.
 Put some light pressure on the painful area.
 If the pain gets worse, there is a good chance that this is Tietze.
 However, the pain can also be caused by other afflictions on the ribs like a fracture or a contusion.
-The hearth lies safely enclosed behind the ribs and will not react on light pressure.
-More information on this subject can be found on the page Self diagnose on our website.
+The heart lies safely enclosed behind the ribs and will not react to light pressure.
+More information on this subject can be found on the page Self diagnosis on our website.

-Prostaglandins are hormones created during a chemical reaction at the site where an injury or other issue occurs.
+Prostaglandins are hormones created during a chemical reaction at the site where an injury or other issues occur.
 They are unique among hormones because unlike most of the chemical messengers, they are not secreted from a gland, but rather are created at the time they are needed directly where the problem exists.
 Prostaglandins control several processes in the body, especially as it relates to the healing process.
 When tissue is damaged or infected, this group of hormones will create the reactions that cause pain, fever and inflammation, which sparks the healing process.
 The amount of prostaglandins increases before a period and is at its highest peak during the period.
-This large amount causes cramps and pain.
-Actually these cramps contract the womb and thereby squeeze the blood vessels to reduce the bleeding.
-These cramps are painful because the muscles are deprived from oxygen.
+This large amount of prostagladins causes cramps and pain.
+These cramps actually contract the womb and thereby squeeze the blood vessels to reduce the bleeding.
+These cramps are painful because the muscles are deprived of oxygen.
 Unfortunately some of these prostaglandins escape to other parts of the body and can cause headache, muscle ache, dizziness, diarrhea and hot flushes.
 They can also increase the Tietze or Costochondritis pain.
 Many women benefit from prostaglandin blockers, which can be taken a few days before the beginning of a period.
 Ask your GP about it.

 In this situation one can choose not to wear a bra.
 But when the situation requires you to wear a bra there are companies that produce more comfortable bras made from soft cotton with soft wide elastic bands instead of metal wire.
 Ulla Popken fashion, with shops in most large cities have soft cotton bras with front close from size 42.
 The web shop www.klingel.nl has a large selection soft bras.
 Other useful websites are www. decentexposures.com www.onehanesplace.com

-Yes, this is possible caused by pain radiating from nerves that lie around the ribs.
+Yes, this is possibly caused by pain radiating from nerves that lie around the ribs.
 Do consult a GP when there is pain in the breasts.